Veridise/Picus/README.md

 * `unsafe`: Picus can find an underconstrained bug and it usually will also output the attack vector
 * `unknown`: Picus cannot get a result within the given time limit.
 Manual review or an increase in time limit for the solver is necessary.

-### z3 vs cvc5
+### cvc5 vs z3

-There are two solvers available that use different theories: `z3` and `cvc5`.
+Picus can be used with either cvc5 or Z3 SMT solver.
-Different shapes of finite field constraints may have different difficulties for solvers with different theories. `z3` currently do not have a finite field theory, so it will not work well in majority of the cases for ZK, while `cvc5` has basic finite field support so it will work better.
+Different shapes of finite field constraints may have different difficulties for solvers with different theories. `z3` currently does not have a finite field theory, so it will not work well in majority of the cases for ZK circuits, while `cvc5` has basic finite field support so it will work better.

-Regarding the results reported, supposing that there is no other bugs in the system and solver, if `z3` reports `safe`, it means `z3` can solve the constraints and get the result.
+Regarding the results reported, supposing that there are no other bugs in the system and solver, if `z3` reports `safe`, it means `z3` can solve the constraints and get the result.
 When `cvc5` returns `unknown`, it means it got stuck in solving.
 In this case, the result would be `safe` since `z3` terminates with concrete results while `cvc5` cannot, supposing everything else is correct.
-In case of conflicting results, `safe` for one and `unsafe` for the other, the only way to know which one is correct is to manually verify the counter example outputted by the solver that reports `unsafe`.
+Conflicting results (`safe` for one and `unsafe` for the other) indicate a bug in Picus, and we would appreciate a bug report.
+In this case, the only way to know which one is correct is to manually verify the counter example outputted by the solver that reports `unsafe`.

 ### Potential errors
 * In case of `Killed` error: it might be a resources problem.
 Try to increase the memory allocated to docker.